5 Things to Consider When Designing a Practical Kitchen

 Similarly, if you have a lot of benchtop appliances, you could consider incorporating an appliance hutch into your kitchen design.

-A word of caution: Be wary of cupboards that are deeper than they are wide, as you don’t want to lean right into the dark cupboard to rummage around for items that might be in the back.
+Be wary of cupboards that are more deep than wide, as you don’t want to lean into a dark cupboard to rummage around for items at the back.